shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 This level's description specifies that the password file is somewhere on the server, is owned by the user `bandit7`, is owned by the group `bandit6`, and is 33 bytes in size.
 This is similar to the previous challenge in that we're using the `find` utility again, but it's different in that we're no longer restricted to just our home directory!

-On a Linux system `/` denotes the **root directory**.
+On a Linux system, `/` denotes the **root directory**.
 This is the uppermost directory on a system, from which all other directories are branching from.
 When we use the `find` command, this will be our new starting point.
 We will be using `-size` again, and we will also be using `-user` and `-group`.
 Again, you can learn more about how to use a utility by consulting its manual page.

 ```
 bandit6@bandit:~$ find / -user bandit7 -group bandit6 -size 33c